All Episodes

 Monday night this week.

-They could have bring brought in, you know, these people at these think tanks like Club for Growth, Heritage Action, Freedom Works, Americans for Prosperity, Cato, they're really smart people.
+They could have brought in, you know, these people at these think tanks like Club for Growth, Heritage Action, Freedom Works, Americans for Prosperity, Cato, they're really smart people.

 These people, they spend their whole day studying how to do things better and make the country work more like businesses.

-You know, I first read that book by Musgrave and some other guy, patient power many years ago.
+You know, I first read that book by Musgrave and some other guy, Patient Power, many years ago.

 It was a Cato Institute book.